 I’m fairly new to cold brew coffee.
 Actually, by most people’s standards I’m fairly new to coffee altogether.
 My parents drink gallons but it never appealed to me (beyond the smell, which is awesome mixed with amazing)—that is until a visit in Italy in ’08.
 We had church every morning at 10:00 a.m. and between jet lag and staying up late, we were desperate for a pick-me-up at breakfast.
 Enter Lewlo, our awesome waiter/concierge, who hooked us up with as much free delicious cappuccino as we could put in our bellies.
 And I’ve been in love ever since.

-I normally drink the Nespresso at work (with a tiny bit of milk and two raw sugar packets, in case you care), but we also have Keurig machines so I’d tried making iced coffee a few times when the hot brew wasn’t doing it for me.
+I normally drink the Nespresso at work (with a raw sugar packet, in case you care), but we also have Keurig machines so I’d tried making iced coffee a few times when the hot brew wasn’t doing it for me.
 Unfortunately, it was super watered down and just…OFF.
 Then I read about the Pioneer Woman’s cold brew coffee recipe and it made perfect sense.
 I’ve tried it a couple times now and overall it’s awesome, plus I’ve found a couple twists that work for me.

 The best part?
 For the price of a venti Starbucks iced latte, you can make 2-3 weeks’ worth of cold brew coffee for yourself—$4 or so for the coffee, a tiny bit for milk & sugar, and you’re good to go with iced coffee for dayyyyyyyys.